markgandolfo1/File-System-Simulation/Studio19/Studio19/ReadMe.txt

 3. The command prompt is very flexible and reusable because it iteracts with an abstract file system and an abstract file factory.
 Because of this, we can use different types of file systems and factories without having to change the command prompt.
-Had we chosen to have the cmmand prompt iteract with the simple file factory and the simple file system instead, it would not be nearly as flexible.
+Had we chosen to have the command prompt iteract with the simple file factory and the simple file system instead, it would not be nearly as flexible.
 Since the command prompt does not know which concrete classes it is interacting with, the command prompt be easily configured.

 4. First, I dynamically created a simple file system, a system file factory, a touch command, and a command prompt linked the